SAITPublic/MLFF-Framework/scripts/train/README.md

 * `--config-yml` : a configuration file to train an MLFF model
 * `--run-dir` : a path to save training results
 * `--identifier` : an identifier of a training trial, where users can describe the training.
-* `--print-every N` : print a log at every N step (iteration)
+* `--print-every N` (optional) : print a log at every N step (default: 10)
-* `--save-ckpt-every-epoch N` : save a model parameters checkpoint at every N epoch
+* `--save-ckpt-every-epoch N` (optional) : save a model parameters checkpoint at every N epoch (default: None, meaning that cthe intermediate heckpoints are not saved during training)

 ## Convenient Training Script